-Way back in the 1920s researchers figured out something that women have known first-hand for a long time—we eat more or less during different phases of our menstrual cycle.
+Way back in the 1920s, researchers confirmed something that women have known first-hand for a long time: We eat different amounts during different phases of our menstrual cycle.

-For most women the menstrual cycle takes about 28 days and goes through two phases, follicular and luteal.
-Follicular phase is from Day 1 of menstruation (bleeding) to ovulation (release of the egg) about 14–15 days later.
-Luteal phase is from ovulation thru to the next menstruation (so typically from about day 14 to day 28).
+For most women, the menstrual cycle takes about 28 days and goes through two phases: follicular and luteal.
+The follicular phase lasts from day 1 of menstruation (bleeding) to ovulation (release of the egg) about 14–15 days later.
+The luteal phase lasts from ovulation until the next menstruation (so typically from about day 14 to day 28).
 These phases are regulated by two hormones, estrogen and progesterone, as their levels rise and fall throughout the cycle.

 To more fully understand the effect of hormones on our appetite, we need to talk about the role of estrogens.
 Yes, estrogens, plural.
-There are actually three: estrone, estradiol, and estriol.
+There are actually three types of estrogen: estrone, estradiol, and estriol.
 Of the three, you’ve probably heard of the big one, estradiol.
-It is the most understood and the one most involved in hunger and fullness, including how much you eat at each sitting and how much you end up eating in a day.
+It's the most understood and the one most involved in hunger and fullness, including how much you eat at each sitting and how much you end up eating in a day.

-Food cravings can happen at any time throughout the cycle, but with lower estradiol those cravings are stronger and happen more frequently.
+Additionally, while food cravings can happen at any time throughout the cycle, those cravings are stronger and happen more frequently with lower estradiol.

 What type of food do you crave?
 Fat?
 Carbs?
 Protein?
 It seems that cravings don’t show up in the same way for everyone.
 Some studies found women ate proportionally more protein at lower estradiol levels.
 Others found women ate more fat.
 Still others found that women ate more carbohydrates.
 So, it’s hard to say.
 Scientists have no idea, and the answer is likely a lot more complicated.
 It could depend on preferences or perhaps on environmental demands.

 Lower estradiol has a direct effect on your brain.
 You’re not lacking discipline or being “bad” when you have stronger cravings and eat more food.
 What you’re experiencing is a very real response to neurological signals.

 How potent is estradiol?
-Injecting estradiol right into certain parts of your brain regularly can decrease how much you eat, which over time, will result in lower body weight and lower weight set point.
-Pretty cool, but I wouldn’t recommend it.
+Injecting estradiol right into certain parts of your brain regularly can decrease how much you eat.
+Over time, it results in lower body weight and lower weight set point.
+Interesting... but I wouldn’t recommend it.

-While you have estradiol acting right on your brain, telling you to stop eating and making you feel a greater reward for eating, it also works indirectly on the brain.
+While you have estradiol acting directly on your brain, influencing your hunger cues and making you feel a greater reward for eating, it also works indirectly on the brain.
 Estradiol modifies how hunger and fullness hormones work.
 Two of the more well-known and understood hormones, ghrelin and CCK, change depending on how much estradiol is around.

-There’s a hormone that makes you feel hunger when your stomach is empty.
-It’s called ghrelin.
+Ghrelin makes you feel hungry when your stomach is empty.
 The more ghrelin there is, the hungrier you feel.
 If it’s been a while since you ate, your stomach makes ghrelin and tells your brain, “Hey, how about some food?”
-As you eat, you make less ghrelin, and eventually your brain stops getting the, “I’m hungry” message.
+As you eat, you make less ghrelin.
+Eventually, your brain stops getting the “I’m hungry!” message.

-Estradiol decreases ghrelin’s “I’m hungry” message in two ways: partly at your brain and partly by suppressing how much ghrelin your body makes.
+Estradiol decreases ghrelin’s hunger cue partly in your brain and partly by suppressing how much ghrelin your body makes.
 More estradiol = less ghrelin = less hungry = less food consumed.

-Another hormone that regulates your appetite is CCK, which makes you feel full after you eat.
+Another hormone that regulates your appetite is CCK, which makes you feel full and satiated after you eat.
 Estradiol helps you feel fuller faster by increasing the potency of CCK.
-Again, you’re not crazy during that time each month when you feel like you’re never full or satisfied at certain times of the month, there's a tangible physiological reason behind it.
+Again, if you feel like you’re never full or satisfied at certain times of the month, there's a tangible physiological reason behind it.

 Most women know their cycle changes how they eat, but many experience a disconnect about why.
-These hormonal changes have a real impact on your body’s way of detecting when you’re full or what you want to eat.
-Yet, most women see it as this crazy thing that happens to them.
-They feel that somehow this is their fault for not being disciplined enough, and they end up feeling guilty and beating themselves up for wanting to eat more.
+These hormonal changes have a real impact on your body’s way of detecting when you’re full and what you want to eat.
+Yet, many women tie it to a lack of willpower, like it's their fault for not being disciplined enough.
+They end up feeling guilty and beating themselves up for wanting to eat more.

 That’s the problem.

 We need to acknowledge this information and talk about it.
-It’s normal biology, and you can take steps that to help you navigate those higher-appetite days.
+It’s normal biology, but there are steps you can take to help navigate those higher-appetite days.